Pulwama district

-The Pulwama district is located to the south of Srinagar in Indian-administered Kashmir.
+Pulwama district is an administrative district of Indian-administered Jammu and Kashmir in the disputed Kashmir region.
+It is located to the south of Srinagar.
 Its district headquarters are situated in the city of Pulwama.
 It is located in the central part of the Kashmir Valley.

 Administration

 In 1979 Anantnag district split in two, with one part remaining as Anantnag district, and the other part becoming Pulwama district.
 When created, Pulwama district had 550 villages, grouped in five subdistricts (tehsils): Shopian, Awantipora, Pampore, Pulwama, and Tral.
 After Shopian district was created in 2007, Pulwama district had 331 villages and four subdistricts.
 According to the district administration, the area of the district is 1090 km2.